laurensotto/symfony-skeleton/README.md

 ```
 Please refer to the [UserController](https://github.com/laurensotto/symfony-skeleton/blob/main/src/Controller/V1/UserController.php), [CreateUserRequest](https://github.com/laurensotto/symfony-skeleton/blob/main/src/Model/Request/User/CreateUserRequest.php) and [ValidationExceptionListener](https://github.com/laurensotto/symfony-skeleton/blob/main/src/EventListener/ValidationExceptionListener.php) for the solution to this issue.
 Note that the Request model is barebones in terms of validation rules and should be expanded on in real life scenarios.

+Now I must also address the downside of favoring manual implementation over libraries like JMS, Symfony's serializer groups and Symfony Forms.
+Writing response and request models yourself takes up some time, especially when you're just getting into it.
+Making the use of automagic libraries a really appealing solution: just add a few attributes here and there, write yourself a FormType for that one entity and you're done.
+In this regard, the manual solution absolutely loses out.

+However, after some time using both concepts in my code, I did decide that doing these actions manually is worth the extra effort.
+Even if we're not taking the 2 major issues I described earlier into account.
+The automatic request validation before entering the first line of written code, control over how things are actually serialized and the way you're forced to think about who gets to change what, weigh up to the extra few minutes you spend on writing the actual classes.
+That said, in reality building a FormType takes time as well, especially because you should build a separate one for every type of user you have, giving you the control of what certain users can and can't change.
+Something I (and likely others) tend to overlook when leaving trivial things such as posting and patching up to automagic.
+Giving even more points to the manual solution.

 ## Other
 #### Alternatives for PostgreSQL
 I picked PostgreSQL for this project due to the fact that it has native support for the UUID type.
 Whilst it is possible to run this application with MySQL, MariaDB or something else, keep in mind that certain features could not work out of the box and might require additional configuration.